 We’ll meet at the Holiday Inn Express – The Hunt Lodge in McCall, Idaho at 8:00 PM for a pre-trip orientation.
 This is an opportunity to meet your fellow travelers and ask any last-minute questions.
 We will give you a thorough trip orientation, and pass out your waterproof river bags so that you can pack your belongings that evening.
 We will also confirm the meeting time for the following morning.

 We’ll depart McCall for a scenic flight to Salmon (approximately 55 minutes).
 Upon arrival, we will drive approximately 2-hours to our put-in at Corn Creek.
 Along the way, we’ll stop at the North Fork Store for fishing permits, lures, and any personal odds and ends that you may have forgotten.
-Reaching the river late morning, we meet the O.A.R.S. crew and feel our excitement grow as we see the colorful boats waiting for us.
-After an informative safety talk and some brief paddle raft/inflatable kayak instruction, we’re off on our river adventure!
+Reaching the river late morning, we meet the OARS crew and the passengers continuing on from the Middle Fork Salmon, and here we see the colorful boats waiting for us.
+After an informative safety talk and some brief paddle raft or inflatable kayak instruction, we’re off on our river adventure!
 The first day’s whitewater action includes rapids like Killum and Gunbarrel.

-The surrounding scenery immediately transfixes us, and for the duration of our trip, we’re mesmerized by the beauty of the Salmon River canyon and the 2.3 million-acre Frank Church River of No Return Wilderness.
+We begin our journey through the Salmon River Canyon and the 2.3 million acre Frank Church River of No Return Wilderness.
 This broad canyon is heavily forested with towering pines and conifers and, early in the season, blanketed with vibrant wildflowers.
 We may be welcomed to the river by a family of otters swimming near our boats, a herd of bighorn sheep scaling a steep canyon wall, a giant elk or moose wading in the shallows, or if we’re lucky, a black bear standing sentinel on shore.